webcrunch/homeautomation/README.md

 ## Setup
 Clone the project first.
-To run this project, install it locally using npm:
+To run this project, cd to the project and then install

 ```
 $ cd ../homeautomation
-$ npm install
 $ npm start
 ```

+Browse to localhost:5080.